WHERE and WHEN is pesticide spraying happening near me?

 Changes that would make the system work better for users

-- Separate county-wide roadside spraying notifications
+- Separate county-wide roadside spraying notifications from other notifications to avoid flooding inboxes during roadside spray season

 - Decrease the size limit for NOAPs